-Private debt collection agencies, or PDCs, aren’t rookies to the federal tax debt collection game – they assisted the IRS in both 1996-1997 and 2006-2009.
+PDCs aren’t rookies to the federal tax debt collection game – they assisted the IRS in both 1996-1997 and 2006-2009.
 Despite warnings from the IRS and National Tax Advocate on the unsuccessfulness of these previous efforts – wasting money, yielding half the amount of collections, and contributing to inequities in the U.S. tax collection system – it seems that history is repeating itself.

 What are the risks associated with PDCs?

 The problems don’t necessarily lie with the four companies themselves, but the program’s loopholes.
 Here are some of the dangers associated with private debt collection: